History of the Fluoride/Iodine Antagonism

 1955 - Korrodi, Wegmann, Galetti and Held also verify a fluoride - iodine antagonism, presuming that the fluoride ion pushes out the iodine in the thyroid gland.

-1957 - Galetti et al. treat hyperthyroid patients with fluoride at daily doses lower than those estimated being the current average intake in the US, and document a significant reduction in protein-bound iodine, as well as an overall reduction of iodine and a reduction of iodine uptake by the thyroid gland.
+1957 - Galetti et al. treat hyperthyroid patients with fluoride at daily doses lower than those estimated being the current average intake in the US.

 1959 - Jentzer again shows reduced iodine levels in the pituitary gland under the influence of fluorides.